aelydam/pygamerl/README.md

 ## Requirements

-The main requirements are pygame-ce, tcod, numpy and scipy.
+The main requirements are pygame-ce, tcod, numpy, scipy and tcod-ecs.
 If you have python installed and on the system `PATH`, running the code below should create a python virtual environment and install the requirements in such virtual environment.